A Brief Introduction to Bayesian Hypothesis Testing

 - avoid talking over each other and make sure that everyone can have their opportunity to speak

-- arrive 5 minutes before the beginning of the call, to familiarize with the online environment and solve possible technical issues
+- arrive a few minutes before the beginning of the call, to familiarize with the online environment and solve possible technical issues

 Please remember that attendees of every OSCR event (in-person or online) are required to follow our Code of Conduct.

 Oliver Lindemann and Antonio Schettino